 Selecting & Hiring Candidates for SHRA Permanent Employment

-This is the third of three policies outlining the recruitment/interviewing/hiring process:
+This is the third of three webpages outlining the recruitment/interviewing/hiring process:

 - Recruiting Applicants for SHRA Permanent Employment